atorial/deplono/README.md

 This feature enables teams to have group communication and anouncements based on their work items.
 There are few things to get started,
 1. Register on Facbook developers page
 2. Get application ID
-3. register the ap id in the application
+3. Register the appId in the application